 7. Your Likelihood of Speaking to a Lead Decreases by 50% if You Wait Longer Than 5 Minutes to Return a Call.

 This should frighten you.
 Only five (5) minutes.
 That sounds absurd.
 But you’re a consumer as well, so what’s good for the goose is good for the gander.
-If you have an answering service only, and no one to properly handle calls, you’re flushing money down the toilet.
+If you have an answering service only and no one to handle calls properly, you’re flushing money down the toilet.
 On the other hand, if you fix this problem, your competitors are flushing money down the toilet, and it’s coming straight to you.
 I’ve experienced this in my own law firm.
 I’m not that terrific.
 I call it winning by default.
 Most other firms are just that bad.
-We have the 5-minute rule at my firm, and we do the best we can to stick to it (not after hours of course, because calling a client back at 9 p.m. violates number 2 above in a big way).
+We have the 5-minute rule at my firm, and we do the best we can to stick to it (not after hours, of course because calling a client back at 9 p.m. violates number 2 above in a big way).

 So, How Do I Fix This?